-But no, the sound Gone In April is much more complex than that.
+But no, the sound Gone In April boast is much more complex than that.
 They clearly took their influences, Epica being one of them – just watch their stage performance.
-But you will find a lot of Leaves’ Eyes and a shot of Nightwish in some of that.
+But you will find a lot of Leaves’ Eyes and a shot of Nightwish in some of that too.

 So, how does Threads of Existence make a difference?

 First, it is with the (in)famous and almost over-used theme of Beauty of the Beast.
 Gone in April consistently use this theme with unclean vocals that actually deserve the description.
 Aaron Rogers (no, not the one of the Green Bay Packers, he comes with a ‘d’) constantly delivers on all tracks.
 I am impressed.
 Most Gothic Metal outfits tried to use growls at some point in time and many of them miserably failed.
-Not this band.

 You kind of feel ready to slap on some powder, squeeze a wig on this sorry bowl of yours truly and start looking for unwashed gals in gowns to dance with or guys in stockings – whatever takes your fancy.
 Given her background she is able to switch from metal to folk with no problem, just check out Embracing The Light.
 Some of that in Canadian French, no less.

-Then, feeling like Cesare Borgia on the prowl, let me show you the boy with too many toys.
+Let me show you the boy with too many toys.
 I know, drums are important and it is very evident that Yanic Bercier is very good to excellent at his trade.
 But good can also turn to geek and sometimes less is more.
-And this happens when the only thing you hear is the fucking, clickedy-click of the drums that are right in your face anywhere you turn.
-This ain’t a fucking drum contest, but a band effort.
+And this happens when the only thing you hear is the endless, clickety-click of the drums that are right in your face anywhere you turn.
+Yet, this ain’t a fucking drum contest, but a band effort.